-5. TablesTables, which should be referred to in the text, should be supplied as a separate titled file on the CD or, in the case of hard copy, as a separate sheet at the end of the text.
+5. Tables Tables, which should be referred to in the text, should be supplied as a separate titled file on the CD or, in the case of hard copy, as a separate sheet at the end of the text.
 They will usually be reproduced without reduction.
 Heavy rules should be inserted at the head and foot of each table, and fine rules below column headings.
-Tabs (and not the space bar) should be used to create tables.
+Tabs (and not the space bar) should be already have and to await any particular requests from the Editors.
+However, if you are preparing material from scratch for publication, you should consider the following: